GIScience/giscience2023/index.md

-# Workshop on Centrality Indicators in Road Network Analysis: from concept to implementation
+# Centrality Indicators in Road Network Analysis: from concept to implementation

 *GIScience Conference, Leeds, UK, September 12, 2023*